mangoez/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 - KMS is a service that allows customers to manage their cryptographic keys and encrypt data using these keys.
 With KMS you can create, rotate, manage and use keys.
 KMS is used to provide data encryption in AWS services and applications.

 ## **AWS Elastic MapReduce (EMR)**
+A managed cluster platform that simplifies running big data frameworks.

 1. It is a scalable cloud computing platform for big data processing tasks.
 2. It can analyze data using popular frameworks such as Apache Hadoop and Apache Spark.